owncloud-archive/nexus/README.md

 > - [**What is nexus?
 And where did it come from?**](https://central.owncloud.org/t/what-is-nexus-and-where-did-it-come-from/19270)
 > - [Interesting problems that need to be solved](https://central.owncloud.org/t/interesting-problems-that-need-to-be-solved/19154)
 >
 > The recommended way to get started with OCIS development is currently to run reva and phoenix locally, which is now possible.
-If you are interested in large scale deployments the nexis makefile in this repo is still the best starting point.
+If you are interested in large scale deployments the nexis makefile in this repo may still be the best starting point.
+We are shifting towards https://github.com/owncloud/ocis though.
+See you there!
 >
 > Cheers
 >